Lifting topological codes: Three-dimensional subsystem codes from two-dimensional anyon models: Operators for Zd subsystem quantum double code with various boundary conditions

 \subsection{Bulk/\texorpdfstring{$\Torus{3}$}{T3}}

 Recall that the gauge operators of the \SAQD{} code correspond to the stabilizer operators (\cref{eqn:abelianQDTerms}) of $\ZZ{d}$ quantum double models defined on these tetrahedra.
-Local generators for the gauge group are therefore given by \begin{subalign} \includetikz{greenBulkGaugeGenerators} \\ \includetikz{yellowBulkGaugeGenerators}, \end{subalign} where $X^\dagger=X^{-1}$ and $Z^\dagger=Z^{-1}$, and the vertex color indicates the color of the enclosing sphere.
+Local generators for the gauge group are therefore given by \begin{subalign} \includegraphicsarray{Eqn_B2a} \\ \includegraphicsarray{Eqn_B2b}, \end{subalign} where $X^\dagger=X^{-1}$ and $Z^\dagger=Z^{-1}$, and the vertex color indicates the color of the enclosing sphere.

 Stabilizer operators in the bulk correspond to volumes in the lattice.
 Volumes that only contain faces of tetrahedra give $X$ type stabilizers, whilst volumes containing vertices correspond to $Z$ type stabilizers.
-Each stabilizer can be recovered from an entirely green set of gauge generators, and also an entirely yellow set: \begin{subalign}[eqn:bulkStabilizers] \includetikz{XStabilizerBulk} \\ \includetikz{ZStabilizerBulk}. \end{subalign} In addition to these `locally generated' stabilizers, there are stabilizers corresponding to the 3 coordinate planes (\cref{fig:appendixCoordinates}), for example the $xy$-stabilizer generators are \begin{subalign}[eqn:sheetStabilizers] \includetikz{XYsheetStabilizersX} \\ \includetikz{XYsheetStabilizersZ}. \end{subalign}
+Each stabilizer can be recovered from an entirely green set of gauge generators, and also an entirely yellow set: \begin{subalign}[eqn:bulkStabilizers] \includegraphicsarray{Eqn_B3a} \\ \includegraphicsarray{Eqn_B3b}. \end{subalign} In addition to these `locally generated' stabilizers, there are stabilizers corresponding to the 3 coordinate planes (\cref{fig:appendixCoordinates}), for example the $xy$-stabilizer generators are \begin{subalign}[eqn:sheetStabilizers] \includegraphicsarray{Eqn_B4a} \\ \includegraphicsarray{Eqn_B4b}. \end{subalign}

 On the cubic lattice of dimension $L$, there are

 qudits.
 Each volume contributes a single local stabilizer generator.
 The product of all $X$ type local stabilizer generators is the identity operator, with the same being true of the $Z$ type (local) stabilizer generators.
 We therefore find that